POPULATION

 The Bahamian Employment Act entitles female employees to 12 weeks of maternity leave.
 The leave must begin at least 1 week before the date of delivery and last for at least 8 weeks after.
 The employee is required to submit a certificate issued by a medical practitioner or midwife setting forth her expected delivery date.

 Maternity Benefit is a weekly payment made by the National Insurance Board of the Bahamas to eligible insured women while they remain at home during late pregnancy and delivery.
-The benefit is paid at a weekly rate of 66.66% of the woman’s average insured income, with a range of BSD 66.42 (Bahamian dollars) per week as a minimum payment and BSD 333.30 per week as a maximum payment.
+The benefit is paid at a weekly rate of 66.66% of the woman’s average insured income.

 Per Bahamian labor law, an employee who has been employed for at least 6 months is entitled to family leave without pay for a period not exceeding 1 week per year following the birth of a child.